Software Development — Custom Software, Web Apps and Architecture 2026

 Three sourcing options, each with a clear cost-risk profile.

 In-house development makes sense when software is your core product and you want to retain the knowledge long term.
-Cost per senior developer in DACH: EUR 90,000 to 130,000 annual salary plus 25 to 30 percent overhead, realistically EUR 115,000 to 170,000 fully loaded.
-Plus recruiting (12 to 24 weeks time-to-hire), onboarding (3 to 6 months to full productivity), and personnel risks (illness, resignation, parental leave).
+Cost per senior developer in the DACH region: 90,000 to 130,000 euros annual salary plus 25 to 30 percent overhead, so realistically 115,000 to 170,000 euros on a fully loaded basis.
+Plus recruiting (12 to 24 weeks time-to-hire), onboarding (3 to 6 months to full productivity), staffing risks (illness, resignation, parental leave).

-Nearshore (Portugal, Poland, Romania, Spain, Bulgaria) is the most frequent choice in the mid-market in 2026.
-Hourly rates EUR 50 to 65 for senior developers, same time zone, similar work culture, English as common working language, EU data-protection level.
-Advantages over in-house: faster availability, flexible team size, no personnel risk.
-Disadvantages: less knowledge retention inside the company, higher communication effort than in-house.
+Nearshore (Portugal, Poland, Romania, Spain, Bulgaria) is the most common choice in the mid-market in 2026.
+Hourly rates 50 to 65 euros for senior developers, the same time zone, a similar work culture, English as the shared working language, EU data-protection level.
+Advantages over in-house: faster availability, flexible team size, no staffing risk.
+Disadvantages: lower knowledge retention within the company, higher communication effort than with in-house.

-Offshore (India, Vietnam, Latin America, Egypt) starts at hourly rates of EUR 25 to 45.
-Requires significantly tighter specification, more review effort, good technical leadership on your side.
-Time-zone difference can be an advantage or disadvantage depending on region (Latin America good for DACH hours, Asia interesting for 24/7 setups).
-Risk factor: quality spread is wide, very productive with a good vendor, quickly more expensive than nearshore with a mediocre one.
+Offshore (India, Vietnam, Latin America, Egypt) starts at hourly rates of 25 to 45 euros.
+It requires significantly tighter specification, more review effort, good technical leadership on your side.
+The time-zone difference can be an advantage or disadvantage depending on the region (Latin America fits DACH hours well, Asia is interesting for 24/7 setups).
+Risk factor: quality variance is large; with a good vendor very productive, with a mediocre vendor quickly more expensive than nearshore.

-Hybrid model is the frequent choice in the mid-market in 2026: architecture, lead development and product owner role in-house or nearshore, delivery teams in a cheaper offshore setup.
-This combination delivers knowledge retention at the core and cost efficiency at the breadth.
+Hybrid model is a common choice in the mid-market in 2026: architecture, lead development and the product-owner function in-house or nearshore, delivery teams in the cheaper offshore setup.
+This combination delivers knowledge retention at the core and cost efficiency across the breadth.

-Selection checklist for external vendors: references from comparable industries and sizes, a code sample from a running project (with the client's permission), clear role definition (who is tech lead, architect, senior, junior), documented test and review practice, contractual IP transfer to you, GDPR-compliant data protection with a data processing agreement, clear escalation and termination clauses, monthly fixed-price component plus an hourly component for transparency.
+Selection checklist for external vendors: references from comparable industries and sizes, a code sample from an ongoing project (with the client's permission), clear role definition (who is tech lead, architect, senior, junior), documented test and review practice, contractual IP transfer to you, data-protection conformity with a GDPR data-processing agreement, clear escalation and termination rules, a monthly fixed-price component plus an hours-based portion for clarity.

-Your software project — from idea to production system
+Your software project — from idea to productive system

 What does custom software cost in 2026?

-A focused custom software product with a clearly scoped MVP starts at EUR 40,000 to 80,000 for three to four months of build time.
-Mid-sized business applications (customer portal, internal tool, vertical platform) fall in the EUR 120,000 to 280,000 range.
-Larger SaaS platforms or industry solutions with multi-tenancy, integrations and a mobile client typically range between EUR 350,000 and 900,000 in the first year.
-Plan for ongoing operating costs (hosting, monitoring, maintenance) at 15 to 25 percent of the initial investment per year.
+A focused custom software project with a clearly scoped MVP starts at 40,000 to 80,000 euros for three to four months of build time.
+Mid-sized business applications (customer portal, internal tool, domain-specific platform) range from 120,000 to 280,000 euros.
+Larger SaaS platforms or industry solutions with multi-tenancy, integrations and a mobile client typically run between 350,000 and 900,000 euros in the first year.
+Budget ongoing operating costs (hosting, monitoring, maintenance) at 15 to 25 percent of the initial investment per year.

 Custom software or off-the-shelf — when is which worth it?

 Off-the-shelf is worth it when your process can adapt to established software — accounting, classic CRM, office workflows.
-Custom software is worth it when the process is your differentiator or when no suitable off-the-shelf solution exists.
-Rule of thumb: if customizing an off-the-shelf solution costs more than 40 percent of the license price, custom software is usually the more economical and structurally more stable choice over the long term.
+Custom software is worth it when the process is your differentiator or no suitable off-the-shelf solution exists on the market.
+Rule of thumb: if you pay more than 40 percent of the license price in customizing to adapt an off-the-shelf solution, custom software is usually the more economical and long-term more stable choice.

 Which tech stack is the safe choice for web apps in 2026?

-For most SMB and mid-market projects: TypeScript as the language, Next.js (App Router) or SvelteKit as the framework, Tailwind CSS for UI, PostgreSQL as the database, Drizzle or Prisma as the ORM, Vercel or a classic PaaS for hosting.
+For most mid-sized projects: TypeScript as the language, Next.js (App Router) or SvelteKit as the framework, Tailwind CSS for UI, PostgreSQL as the database, Drizzle or Prisma as the ORM, Vercel or a classic PaaS for hosting.
 This stack is stable, has broad developer availability, good performance and long-term maintainability.
 Vue with Nuxt 4 or Svelte 5 are also solid alternatives, depending on team experience.

 Do we need microservices or is a monolith enough?

-For 90 percent of SMB and mid-market projects, a modular monolith is enough — a well-structured single application with clear module boundaries.
-Microservices only pay off above a certain team size (typically 30+ developers), when independent deployment cycles per domain become economically valuable.
-Starting with five developers and three teams on microservices builds in complexity you don't need — and you pay for it in latency, operations overhead and bugs.
+For 90 percent of all mid-sized projects, a Modular Monolith is enough — a well-structured single application with clear module boundaries.
+Microservices only become worthwhile beyond a certain team size (typically 30+ developers), when independent deployment cycles per domain become economically valuable.
+Anyone who starts with five developers and three teams on microservices builds in complexity they don't need — and pays for it in latency, operational overhead and bugs.

-REST, GraphQL or gRPC — which API style is right?
+REST, GraphQL or gRPC — which API variant is right?

 Native iOS/Android or React Native/Flutter for our app?

-Native (Swift, Kotlin) is the choice when you need a premium experience using the latest platform APIs, frequent hardware access (camera, Bluetooth, AR), or when building a UX-demanding consumer app.
-React Native and Flutter reach 80 to 90 percent of native experience at 40 to 60 percent of the effort and are the right choice for business apps, B2B tools and standard use cases.
-Capacitor or PWA are enough for information and administration apps without high hardware requirements.
+Native (Swift, Kotlin) is the choice when you need a premium experience using current platform APIs, have frequent hardware access (camera, Bluetooth, AR) or are building a very UX-demanding consumer app.
+React Native and Flutter reach 80 to 90 percent of the native experience at 40 to 60 percent of the effort and are the right choice for business apps, B2B tools and standard use cases.
+Capacitor or a PWA are enough for information and administrative apps without high hardware requirements.

 How long does MVP development take?

-A truly tight MVP scope can be built in 8 to 12 weeks — from discovery to the first production user group.
-We recommend a 90-day model to our customers: 30 days discovery and design, 45 days build time, 15 days stabilization and roll-out.
-Anyone planning 6 months for an MVP usually packs in too many features — the point of an MVP is not completeness, but the fastest robust validation of the core hypothesis.
+A genuinely tight MVP scope can be built in 8 to 12 weeks — from discovery to the first productive user group.
+We recommend our clients a 90-day model: 30 days of discovery and design, 45 days of build time, 15 days of stabilization and rollout.
+Anyone who budgets 6 months for an MVP usually crams in too many features — the point of an MVP is not completeness, but the fastest robust validation of the core hypothesis.

 Nearshore, offshore or in-house — how do we choose?

-In-house makes sense when software is your core product and you want to retain the knowledge long term — cost point EUR 90,000 to 130,000 per senior developer per year in DACH.
-Nearshore (Portugal, Poland, Romania, Spain) offers EUR 50 to 65 per hour at the same time zone and similar work culture.
-Offshore (India, Vietnam, Latin America) starts at EUR 25 to 45 per hour but requires tighter specification, more review effort and good lead architecture on your side.
-For many mid-market companies, a hybrid makes sense: architecture and lead developers in-house or nearshore, delivery teams offshore.
+In-house makes sense when software is your core product and you want to retain the knowledge long term — cost point 90,000 to 130,000 euros per senior developer and year in the DACH region.
+Nearshore (Portugal, Poland, Romania, Spain) offers 50 to 65 euros per hour in the same time zone and with a similar work culture.
+Offshore (India, Vietnam, Latin America) starts at 25 to 45 euros per hour, but requires tighter specification, more review effort and good lead architecture on your side.
+For many mid-sized companies a hybrid makes sense: architecture and lead developers in-house or nearshore, delivery teams offshore.

 How do we ensure software quality without a bloated QA team?

-With a pyramid strategy: many fast unit tests per module (target 60 to 80 percent coverage on core logic), integration tests against a real database and external interfaces (Vitest, Pytest, Testcontainers), E2E tests for the most important user paths (Playwright, Cypress, Detox for mobile), visual regression tests for UI-critical components (Chromatic, Percy).
+With a pyramid strategy: many fast unit tests per module (target 60 to 80 percent coverage in the core logic), integration tests against a real database and external interfaces (Vitest, Pytest, Testcontainers), E2E tests for the most important user paths (Playwright, Cypress, Detox for mobile), visual regression tests for UI-critical components (Chromatic, Percy).
 This pyramid automates 95 percent of QA without a large manual test team.
-Manual testing remains reserved for exploratory testing and acceptance reviews.
+Manual testing remains reserved for exploratory testing and acceptance checks.

 How do we modernize old software without big-bang risk?

-With the Strangler Fig pattern: you incrementally build new modules around the legacy application, gradually route traffic through a routing layer to the new components, and only shut down the old parts once the new ones are running in production.
-An anti-corruption layer translates between old and new data models so the new software doesn't inherit the design weaknesses of the old one.
-This method takes 12 to 36 months for mid-sized legacy systems, but carries no big-bang risk and delivers continuous business value across the full runtime.
+With the Strangler Fig pattern: you build new modules around the legacy application step by step, gradually route traffic through a routing layer to the new components, and only switch off the old parts once the new ones run in production.
+An Anti-Corruption Layer translates between old and new data models so the new software doesn't inherit the design flaws of the old.
+This method takes 12 to 36 months for medium legacy systems, but has no big-bang risk and delivers continuous business value over the entire runtime.

-This pillar covers the overview — for operational depth we point to the specialized articles per topic area.
-Each article stands on its own and links back to this software guide.
-Note: the linked deep-dive articles are currently available in German only.
+This pillar covers the overview — for operational depth we point you to the specialized articles per topic area.
+Each article is usable on its own and links back to this software guide.

 Web app stack 2026